sevnsta/AI-Edgebot/README.md

 ## 🏆 Overview

-**ADVIT EdgeBot** is a full-stack Edge AI autonomous navigation system built for the **RoboEdge CELESTAI'26** Robotics Challenge.
+**Latency Zero (ADVIT EdgeBot)** is a full-stack Edge AI autonomous navigation system built for the **RoboEdge CELESTAI'26** Robotics Challenge.
 It demonstrates a 10-layer cognitive AI stack running entirely **on-device** — zero cloud, zero GPU required.

 > Evaluation: **60% robotic task** + **40% Edge AI intelligence layer**
 > This system is purpose-built to dominate the 40% Edge AI marks.

 ---

-## 🧠 10 AI Innovations (What No Other Team Has Combined)
+## 🧠 10 AI Innovations

 | # | Innovation | What It Does |
 |---|---|---|